Website Manager

 4) From the sidelines: Encourage!
 Encourage!
 Encourage!
 (Maybe a tiny instruction).
 Encourage!

 Mostly, the coaches role from the sidelines to encourage all the good things they see.
 Kids feed on this.
 "Great pass!"
 "Way to dribble with your head up!"
 Good idea!"
 "Way to close down the ball!"
 "Nice shape!"
 Every so often, if you see a tactic or some positioning that might benefit a player, and can include it in a positive comment, that's great.
 But in general, tell the kids all the stuff you like to see, and they'll do more of that.
-I cannot tell you the number of times I have yell "OK, good spacing, let's do a little more of that!" while trying to break up the dreaded 'swarm'.
+I cannot tell you the number of times I have yelled "OK, good spacing, let's do a little more of that!" while trying to break up the dreaded 'swarm'.

 5) The score is irrelevant.
 The winning coach is the one that grows a players skills, confidence, and fun.